danklotz/openNotes/micro-reviews.md

 - [The Game](https://www.imdb.com/title/tt0119174/?ref_=tt_sims_tt_i_7).
 This is a very good thriller with a nice plot twist.
 Also, Michael Douglas is excellent.
 - [Gangs of New York](https://www.imdb.com/title/tt0217505/?ref_=fn_al_tt_1).
 I did enjoy the movie, but it did not leave a lasting impression.
 - ⭐️ [The Gentlemen](https://www.imdb.com/title/tt8367814/?ref_=fn_al_tt_1).
 I guess this is Guy Ritchie at its best.
 Pretty much everything I like about his movies, without much of the bad.
+- [The Girl Next Door](https://www.imdb.com/title/tt0265208/?ref_=nv_sr_srsg_0_tt_7_nm_1_q_girl%2520next%2520door).
+I have to give it to the movie.
+It is funnier than I thought, given its premise: A comedy about teeny falls in love with a (former) pornstar.
+That said, the is still not a particularly great.
 - [Glass Onion](https://www.imdb.com/title/tt11564570/).
 The very entertaining successor off the very entertaining Knives Out and as good as it.
 Glass Onion goes into a very different direction: A intriguing mixture of satire, social commentary crime-comedy and character play. commentary.
 Benoit Blanc fades a bit into the background.
 But, the movie is as ingenious the first one.
 - ⭐️ [The Godfather i, ii & iii](https://www.imdb.com/title/tt0068646/?ref_=adv_li_tt) Top.
 Aged very well.
 First is best.
 - [Good Will Hunting](https://www.imdb.com/title/tt0119217/?ref_=hm_tpks_tt_i_20_pd_tp1_pbr_ic).
 A relatable story about the difficulties of a genius in a normal world.
 Its good, but not my type of movie.